agilecustoms/release/README.md

 ![Cover](docs/images/cover.png)

-Main usecase - microservices that hold application code and infrastructure code (like Terraform).
+Main use case - microservices that hold application code and infrastructure code (like Terraform).
 Since Terraform is distributed as source code via git tags, the action uses git tags as source of truth for versioning.
 It generates new version based on current git tags and SemVer commit tags `#patch`, `#minor`, `#major`, then publishes artifacts and pushes git tags so your artifacts and git tags are in sync.

 This table shows supported artifact types and features: